Sourdough Gingerbread Cookies

 side view of baked cookies.

+This recipe is a great way to use up discard sourdough starter.
+The sourdough starter is best when it’s unfed and acidic, though you can also use a bubbly active starter.
 The dough will undergo a long chill period time during which the bacteria in the starter begin breaking down the carbohydrates and starches in the flour.

 broken cookie.

 You can find the actual ingredient amounts for this recipe in the printable recipe card at the bottom of the post.
-For these sourdough gingerbread cookies, you will need:

 • Butter.
-You can use salted or unsalted butter in this recipe
+You can use salted or unsalted butter in this recipe.

 • Gingerbread spices – ground ginger, cinnamon, nutmeg, cloves.

-This is a cut-out gingerbread cookie recipe so you will need some cookie cutters.
+This is a cut-out cookie recipe so you will need some cookie cutters.
 You could make gingerbread men, Christmas trees, stars, or whatever shapes you like.
-Alternatively, you can simply use a glass to cut circles of dough.
+Alternatively, you can use a glass to cut circles of dough.

 iced gingerbread man.